tweag/nickel/doc/manual/syntax.md

 ### Numeric values

 Nickel has a support for numbers, positive and negative, with or without decimals.
-Internally, those numbers are stored as 64-bits floating point numbers, following the IEEE 754 standard.
+Internally, those numbers are stored as arbitrary precision rational numbers, meaning that basic arithmetic operations (addition, subtraction, division and multiplication) don't incur rounding errors.
+Numbers are deserialized as 64-bits floating point numbers.

+Raising to a non-integer power is one operation which can incur rounding errors: both operands need to be converted to the nearest 64-bits floating point numbers, the power is computed as a 64-bits floating point number as well, and converted back to an arbitrary precision rational number.

+Numbers are serialized as integers whenever possible (when they fit exactly into a 64-bits signed integer or a 64-bits unsigned integer), and as a 64 bits float otherwise.
+The latter conversion might lose precision as well, for example when serializing `1/3`.

 Examples: